Xilinx/brevitas/docsrc/source/user_guide/rotations.rst

 The advantage of this approach is that we do not lose the hierarchical structure of the original model, which is a side effect of `torch.dynamo._export`.
-Mantaining this hierarchical structure allows to optimize the execution of certain PTQ algorithms like GPTQ or Qronos, by optimizing one block at a time and caching intermediate representations.
+Maintaining this hierarchical structure allows us to optimize the execution of certain PTQ algorithms like GPTQ or Qronos, by optimizing one block at a time and caching intermediate representations.

-Moreover, similarly to [5]_, Brevitas can leverage the Cailey-SGD optimizer to further optimize the rotations..
+Moreover, similarly to [5]_, Brevitas can leverage the Cailey-SGD optimizer to further optimize the rotations.
 The rotation training procedure relies on the
 `HF Trainer <https://huggingface.co/docs/transformers/en/main_classes/trainer>`_ class, and, therefore, can be configured by passing arguments accepted by the dataclass